rachelwu21/halfbrick_app/README.md

 `--sep` is used to specify the separator between columns used in the CSV.
 It will default to ',' is left unused.

 `--blocksize` is used to break up large CSV files and manage memory, by default Dask should prevent overflow.
-The size of the blocks is in bytes.
+The size of the blocks is in bytes. **Dask can handle bigger file sizes than Pandas.
+You can try running the program with a bigger CSV to try it out.**

 `--start` and `--end` are for filtering by date.
 It can handle any date format Pandas' `to_datetime` function can handle.
 An example of how such a command would work is under `samples/filter_by_time.txt`.